scds/intro-python/lessons/lesson3c.md

 The `format()` function has a lot of other cool functionalities, [which can be found here.](https://www.w3schools.com/python/ref_string_format.asp)

-You can also accomplish the same thing by adding the letter `f` at the start of the string, before the surrounding brackets.
+You can also accomplish the same thing by adding the letter `f` at the start of the string, before the surrounding quotes.

 <div class="code-example" markdown="1">